Filters

 Lucknow's iconic Chikankari embroidery has won hearts worldwide including our favorite Bollywood divas.

-Deepika Padukone looked resplendent in a pristine white Chikankari short kurta paired with palazzos.
+Deepika Padukone looked resplendent in a pristine white Chikankari kurta paired with palazzos.
 The delicate embroidery along the neckline and hemline elevated the simple outfit.
 Deepika accessorized with statement earrings and bangles giving major fashion goals.

 Kareena Kapoor Khan showed her love for handloom weaves by wearing a mulmul cotton Chikankari short kurti in creamy white.
 She paired it with cigarette pants and her signature smokey eyes for a smart casual vibe.
 Kareena's minimal styling allowed the meticulous embroidery to shine.